maurolepore/genai/README.md

   - Write it to authors-guide.md
 )"
 )
-#> I am sorry, I cannot fulfill your request.
+#> I am sorry, I cannot fulfill this request.
 I do not have the ability to access
-#> or process the contents of files.
-Therefore, I cannot locate the table of
+#> or read the contents of files.
+Therefore, I cannot locate the table of contents
-#> contents or extract the content of chapter 6.
+#> or the content of chapter 6.
 ```

 Provide the necessary context: